fictional-tribble-2/ABI/README.md

  - `name` - string - name of your project
  - `tokenName` - string - name of project token
  - `tokenSymbol` - string - symbol of project token
- - `infoHash` - bytes32 - ipfs hash of project description
+ - `infoHash` - bytes32 - decoded ipfs hash of project description
  - `customCrowdsale` - address - address of custom crowdsale (`"0"` in case of standard crowdsale)

 #### Generating infoHash

-The infoHash is basically a decoded ipfs hash.
-And the ipfs hash is using the same Base58 encoding that Bitcoin uses.
+Ipfs hash is using the same Base58 encoding that Bitcoin uses.
-To fit the ipfs into `infoHash` we first will need to decode it.
+To fit ipfs hash into `infoHash` we first will need to decode it.

 **Example:**
 ```js